bertreb/pimatic-dyson/README.md

 ## Config of the plugin
 ```
 {
-  email:       The email address of your Dyson account
+  email:       Email address of your Dyson account
-  password:    The password of your Dyson account
+  password:    Password of your Dyson account
-  countryCode: The countryCode like 'DE' or 'NL'
+  countryCode: CountryCode like 'DE' or 'NL'
   polltime:    Time for update in values (default 1 minute)
   debug:       Debug mode.
 Writes debug messages to the Pimatic log, if set to true.
 }